na-na-hi/renget/archive/lorebook-guide.md

 	- *Answer:* You should look into Custom modules first; Find a module that works for you, or make one yourself; Especially if it’s novelized, or you could search up fanfictions of that setting.
 There is a difference between being told what the rule is, versus letting the language model understand it - I told you this just so that you won’t spend hours copy-pasting information from the fandom wikis over and over.
 	But yeah, After looking into modules.
 You can write Lorebooks as needed.
 - *Question:*  **What is the optimal number of tokens for a lorebook entry?**
 	- *Answer:* The fewer words you can use to convey the same meaning - the better.
-For standard-topic-entires, try to keep it under 150 tokens.
 `Sir Thomas Makayley is the aged senior of the knights in King Charles' service.
 He's a gruff man with broad shoulders and stout legs.`
 Might not be as effective as:
 `Sir Makayley is the king's most venerable knight.
 He is gruff, stout, and broad shouldered.`